-In this category you will find posts on border control, amnesty, the failure of our government to enforce immigration laws, and the consequences of telling Americans a sweeping immigration bill will solve all of our economic woes.
+In the immigration category you will find posts about the failure of our government to enforce the law and the consequences of doing nothing while holding out for a sweeping immigration juggernaut that Democrats and Republicans will never be able to agree on.

 Federal Government spends while states lure illegals over the border

 Few things showcase the insanity of our immigration policies better than spending billions on border security policies at the federal level while states pass laws that lure illegal immigrants to the U.S. The right to drive, resident college tuition and financial aid, and assurances of protection from law enforcement all add to the promise of a better life in America funded by taxpayers.